LLNL/axom/src/axom/sidre/docs/sphinx/data_vs_metadata.rst

 associated with the original view.
 Recall that Sidre copy operations for groups and views are **shallow copy operations**.
 This means that a copy of a group or view is made in the destination group, but the data associated with the copy is the same as in the original.
-We verify this, by printing the values of the array associated with each view and also the base address of the array for each view.
+We verify this by printing the values of the array associated with each view and also the base address of the array for each view.